Software Engineer Hi there! I'm a software engineer based in London, working remotely, with a passion for pure functional programming.

 Workplace

 I've been working remotely for most of my career.
-The flexibility suits me given my self-driven nature.
+The flexibility suits me given my self-driven nature and neurodivergence.

-I run NixOS on both my custom-built desktop and my homelab server, the configurations for which you can find here.
+I currently run macOS on my desktop and NixOS on my homelab, however this changes with my life circumstances.
 The freedom to work within my own technology stack is important to me.

 Unsplash August 2021 - Present

 I'm excited to be working on Unsplash's frontend, leveraging functional programming and the fp-ts ecosystem.
 I founded intlc, a compiler written in Haskell, enabling the ergonomic and typesafe localisation of Unsplash's frontend from ICU to TypeScript.
-I've also introduced Nix to our development environment.
+I've also introduced Nix to our development environment, and am developing an interest in DevEx.

 Adaptavist December 2018 - June 2021